johnslimai/dockerslimexamples/index.md

 # Welcome to John's DockerSlim examples

-## Exploring and analyzing a Docker container using the DockerSlim xray command
+## Explore and analyze a Docker container using the DockerSlim xray command

 ### Pre-requisities to complete this example